verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 1. The error messages produced could be extremely long and arcane
 2. Not optimal memory usage
+3. Did not allow to borrow across combinator steps.

+#3, is actually a major drawback with `Futures 1.0`, there were no way to borrow
+data across callbacks in Rust.

+This ends up being very un-ergonomic and often requiring extra allocations or copying to accomplish some tasks which is inefficient.

 The reason for the higher than optimal memory usage is that this is basically a callback-based approach, where each closure stores all the data it needs